 Whatever our mind focuses on, happens!

-Whether we visualise good or bad things, that’s what we get.
+Whether we visualize good or bad things, that’s what we get.
 It’s a universal law that applies to everything in life, including tennis.

 1. Before you toss the ball up, tell yourself what you intend to do with your second serve: